Chapter 5.100

 (3) The code section(s) violated, or applicable state or federal law violated, and a description of the violation;

 (5) The date of the suspension hearing before the City Manager.
-The notice of suspension hearing will set the hearing date no sooner than twenty days and no later than forty-five days following the date the notice of suspension hearing is served.
+The notice of suspension hearing will set the hearing date no sooner than twenty days and no later than 45 days following the date the notice of suspension hearing is served.

 (d) Time period of license suspension.